gaphor/generic/docs/multidispatching.rst

 Suppose we want to define a function which behaves differently based on arguments' types.
-The naive solution is to inspect argument types with ``isinstance`` function calls but generic provides us with ``@multifunction`` decorator which can easily reduce the amount of boilerplate code and provide desired level of extensibility::
+The naive solution is to inspect argument types with ``isinstance`` function calls but generic provides us with ``@multifunction`` decorator which can easily reduce the amount of boilerplate and provide desired level of extensibility::

   from generic.multidispatching import multifunction